-Crash diet!
-The shortcut to weight loss .you would find many websites on the internet that claim a dramatic weight loss in few days.
-People fall prey to such crash diets in desperation to lose weight.
+A crash diet is a shortcut to weight loss.
+You may find many websites on the Internet that assure you of a dramatic weight loss in few days.
+People fall prey to such crash diets in the desperate hope of losing weight.
 You may wonder why these crash diets are bad when they give you results.
-What we fail to realize is that 80 – 90 % of this lost weight is actually water which will be put straight back on as soon as the body rehydrates.
+What many of us fail to realize is that 80%–90% of this lost weight is actually just water that will return to the body each time it re-hydrates.

 The simple weight loss mantra is to consume fewer calories than the amount your burn through out the day.
-The diets which lead to rapid weight loss are very low in calories, but they often miss out on providing important nutrients.
+Diets that lead to rapid weight loss are very low in calories, and often miss out on providing important nutrients.
 This may lead to health problems in the long run.

 What is a crash diet?

 A “crash diet” is a type of diet that aims to produce very rapid weight loss in an extremely short period of time, often in around 3-7 days.
-Crash diet almost always operate on extreme calorie restriction.
+A crash diet almost always operates on extreme calorie restriction.

 What are the effects of Crash diet?